ebullient/ttrpg-convert-cli/CONTRIBUTING.md

 ### IDE Config and Code Style

-If you want your IDE to format your code for you, the files in the `src/ide-config` directory can help.
+If you want your IDE to format your code for you, use the files in the `src/ide-config` directory.

 #### Eclipse Setup